hilton/hilton.github.com/blog/_posts/2021-02-12-http-error-handling.md

 making people more successful ultimately makes more people successful.
 For HTTP APIs, a good DX doesn’t only come from HTTP’s simplicity, but also from its depth.

+This article explains why you should use HTTP error handling, instead of inventing your own.
+You can also skip straight to the [HTTP client error status code checklist](http-client-error-checklist).

 ## Use HTTP’s rich vocabulary

 HTTP contains features that you can use to make APIs more usable for developers.